 Regardless of whether the incident is reported to the police, it is important to seek immediate medical attention, even if there is no evidence of serious injury.
-In cases of sexual assault, a medical examination is important to check for sexually transmitted diseases or other infection/injuries, and for pregnancy.
-A CARE Advocate can help victims find an appropriate medical provider.
+In cases of sexual assault, a medical examination is important to check for sexually transmitted diseases or other infections/injuries, and for pregnancy.
+CARE can help victims find an appropriate medical provider.

-The University encourages victims to preserve all physical evidence; the Sexual Violence Support Services and Reporting Options brochure (Appendix C) includes information about the timing and preservation of evidence.
+The University encourages victims to preserve all physical evidence.
+Doing so may assist in proving that the alleged criminal offense occurred and may be helpful in obtaining a protection order.
+The Sexual Violence Support Services and Reporting Options brochure (Appendix 1) includes information about the timing and preservation of evidence.
 To preserve evidence, individuals should not change clothes, bathe or shower, brush their teeth or use mouthwash, comb their hair, or take other action to clean up before going to the hospital.
 If individuals feel they may have been administered drugs to facilitate an assault, it is best to wait to urinate until reaching the hospital where a urine sample can be collected.
-If the incident of sexual violence happened within 5 days, individuals, if they choose, may be eligible to have an evidentiary exam in order to collect evidence of the assault.
+If the incident of sexual assault happened within 1 - 5 days, the victim, if they choose, may be eligible to have an evidentiary exam in order to collect evidence of the assault.

-A CARE Advocate and a police officer will accompany victims to the exam if they consent.
+CARE will accompany victims to the exam if they consent.
 Usually, law enforcement approves the exam for evidentiary purposes; however, if a victim is not sure they want to report the assault to the police, they may be eligible for an exam as specified by the Violence Against Women Act (VAWA).
 A VAWA exam may allow victims to have evidence collected while it is still possible, and give them some time to think about whether to report the crime.

 Please note that neither the UC Davis Student Health & Wellness Center nor Sutter Davis Hospital conduct evidentiary exams.
 These exams are provided by the Bridging Evidence Assessment & Resources (BEAR) program in Sacramento.
-If a sexual assault has happened in the last 5 days, please call the emergency, on-call CARE Advocate at (866) 515-0155 to speak about the option of obtaining an evidentiary exam.
+If a sexual assault has happened in the last 5 days, please call CARE at (530) 752-3299 to speak about the option of obtaining an evidentiary exam.
+During non-business hours, select the option to be immediately connected to a confidential counselor.

-Victims/survivors of sexual assault, relationship violence and stalking are also encouraged to preserve evidence by saving text messages, instant messages, social networking pages, other communications, pictures, logs or other copies of documents that may be useful to University investigators or police.
+Survivors of sexual assault, relationship violence and stalking are also encouraged to preserve evidence by saving text messages, instant messages, social networking pages, other communications, pictures, logs, or other copies of documents that may be useful to University investigators or police.

-Reporting Sexual Assault, Relationship Violence, and Stalking
+5.5 Reporting Sexual Assault, Relationship Violence, and Stalking

 Individuals have the right to choose whether they want to report an incident of sexual violence to the University, to local law enforcement agencies, or to both.
-Individuals also have the right not to file a report.
-If a complainant decides they would like to report an incident, they are encouraged to file a report as soon as possible.
+Individuals also have the right to decline to notify the University or law enforcement.
+If a victim decides they would like to report an incident, they are encouraged to file a report as soon as possible.
 Delays in reporting may make gathering evidence more difficult, which may in turn affect criminal prosecutions and University investigations.
-A CARE Advocate can explain the options and procedures associated with filing a report and will assist complainants in notifying the appropriate police agency and/or the University should the complainant choose to do so.
+CARE can explain the options and procedures associated with filing a report and will assist victims with notifying the appropriate police agency and/or the University should the victim choose to do so.
 Please note that reporting an incident is a separate step from choosing to participate in prosecution.
 When an individual files a report, they are not obligated to participate in legal or University proceedings.
 A decision to participate or not participate in such proceedings can be made at any time.